 The Australian, State and Territory governments aim to ensure that people with disability and their carers have an enhanced quality of life, enjoy choice and wellbeing, achieve independence, social and economic participation, and full inclusion in the community.

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of government funded services for people with disability.
 The performance indicator framework shows which data are complete and comparable in the 2017 Report.

 An overview of the Services for people with disability performance indicator results are presented.
 Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Services for people with disability chapter and attachment tables.

 Service use by special needs groups

-Assistance for younger people with disability in residential aged care
+Assistance for younger people with disability in, or at risk of entering, residential aged care

 Client and Carer Satisfaction